 Your facts are the individual pieces of evidence that underlie and support your conclusions and recommendations.
-If your report is based upon laboratory, field, or library research, your facts are the verifiable pieces of information that you gathered: the laboratory data you obtained, the survey responses you recorded, or the knowledge you assembled from printed sources.
-If your report is based upon your efforts to design a new product, procedure, or system, your facts are the various aspects of what you designed or created.
+If your report is based upon laboratory, field, or library research, your facts are the verifiable pieces of information you gathered: the laboratory data you obtained, the survey responses you recorded, or the knowledge you assembled from printed sources.
+If your report is based on your efforts to design a new product, procedure, or system, your facts reflect various aspects of what you designed or created.

 In summary, your facts are the separate pieces of information you present as objectively verifiable.
-You may present your facts in a section of their own or you may combine your presentation of your facts with your discussion of them, as explained next.
+You may present your facts in a section of their own, or you may combine your presentation of your facts with your discussion of them, as explained next.
 The RESULTS section should conform to the following guidelines:

-- The RESULTS section briefly states or points to the actual measurements and then describes how the calculations were made. - State each equation in terms of what has been previously measured or calculated. - Define every symbol in the equation (if not defined earlier in the report). - Refer to where the values are located in the report. - Never refer the reader to your original data sheets. - All measurements or calculations should be either in written text or in a table. - State every equation used except: conversion formulas, statistical formulas, simplistic formulas, and geometric formulas. - Avoid writing, "The formula used was . . ." - Do not include sample calculations in this section.
+- The RESULTS section briefly states or points to the actual measurements and then describes how the calculations were made. - State each equation in terms of what has been previously measured or calculated. - Define every symbol in the equation (if not defined earlier in the report). - Refer to where the values are located in the report. - Never refer the reader to your original datasheets. - All measurements or calculations should be either in written text or in a table. - State every equation used in your calculations, except conversion formulas, statistical formulas, simplistic formulas, and geometric formulas. - Avoid writing, "The formula used was . . ." - Do not include sample calculations in this section. - Do not interpret the results in the RESULTS section.